Is 3 days in New York enough?

 Map of day 1

 Click here to review your itinerary and get an idea of the walking distances.
-You can rearrange the order of necessary!
+You can rearrange the order if necessary!

 Top Tip

-For a hassle free day, you may want to join a guided tour such as Take Walks Statue of Liberty, Ellis Island & 9/11 Tour with Priority One World Observatory Tickets – for less than $112, you get tickets to all the attractions and a guide.
-The tour goes to most of the places in this day one itinerary.
+For a hassle free day, you may want to join a guided tour such as this Statue of Liberty, Ellis Island & 9/11 Tour with Priority One World Observatory Tickets by Take Walks – it may seem expensive at first sight, but I think it’s great value for money.

 Statue of Liberty and Ellis Island

 With 3 days in New York, you really can’t skip the Statue of Liberty.
 The most iconic attraction and the very symbol of the United States, the statue is actually located in New Jersey and was donated by France in the 19th century.
-It is a UNESCO World Heritage Site.
+It is a UNESCO World Heritage Site since 1984.

-Make sure to read my post A Complete Guide To Visiting The Statue Of Liberty.
+Make sure to read my post A Complete Guide To Visiting The Statue Of Liberty for more information that will help you plan your visit.

 9/11 Memorial and Museum